Battle of Vĩnh Yên: Aftermath

-Although the impressive French victory did not provide any short-term reprieve—Giáp would try to breach the line again shortly—it was a morale booster for French forces and confirmed that Paris had made the right decision in picking de Lattre to lead the effort against the Việt Minh.
+Although this impressive victory of France and the State of Vietnam against the communists did not provide any short-term reprieve—Giáp would try to breach the line again shortly—it was a morale booster for French forces and confirmed that Paris had made the right decision in picking de Lattre to lead the effort against the communist Việt Minh.
 Strategically, the battle meant that the war would go on and ultimate victory would not be easy for either side.